sergeych/mp_stools/README.md

 # Versions

+- `1.2.2`
+    - `LogEntry` now could be properly and effectively serialized with `kotlinx.serialization` everywhere out of the box
+    - Added `globalLaunch` and `globalDefer` utility functions ti simplify starting "background coroutines" in all platforms (using new features on native, of course_
+    - Improved AsyncBouncer and FileLogCatcher adding guaranteed maximum reaction time for boucner callbacks and file writeds.
 - `1.2.0`
     - Added "serial time" for file names, etc `%t#` format: produces something like `20220414132756` (see docs below)
     - Added `FileLogCatched` for JVM platform with logrotate functionality (gz)